 Safe Rooms

 When special events are held, such as The Vagina Monologues, victims of violence can be overwhelmed with emotions and may re-experience trauma.
-Victims Services provides volunteer advocates to staff Safe Rooms, a private space at which people can speak with an advocate about how they are feeling.
+The SAAFE Center provides volunteer advocates to staff Safe Rooms, a private space at which people can speak with an advocate about how they are feeling.
 The Safe Rooms are very important as the advocate can talk with the survivor through these emotions and provide support and crisis intervention.

 Safe Room services are free.
-If a community or campus organization would like to have Victims Services advocates available at a presentation, contact the Program Coordinator, Kathy Mull, at (419) 352-5387, at least 2 weeks in advance of the event.
+If a community or campus organization would like to have SAAFE advocates available at a presentation, contact Julie Broadwell at (419) 352-5387, at least 2 weeks in advance of the event.